 Potential grant amount: S$30,000, S$40,000 or S$50,000

-Over the years, the price of resale flats have been rising, especially in mature estates where amenities are aplenty.
+Over the years, the price of resale flats has been rising, especially in mature estates where amenities are aplenty.
 To help Singaporeans who are considering resale flats, the FG was introduced.
 You stand to receive either S$40,000 (5-room or bigger) or S$50,000 (4-room or smaller) in grant money depending on the size of your flat.
-But if you or your spouse is a Singapore Permanent Resident, you’ll receive either S$30,000 (5-room or bigger) or S$40,000 (4-room or smaller).
+But if you or your spouse is a Singapore Permanent Resident, you'll receive either S$30,000 (5-room or bigger) or S$40,000 (4-room or smaller).

 The only caveat to this grant is that you need to ensure that the remaining lease on the resale flat covers the youngest co-owner till they are aged 95.